TheGalfins/GNSS_Compare/docs/user_manual/ui_description.rst

       :width: 50%
       :align: center

-On top you have a blue "stripe" with the name of the application, a "+" and a "gearbox" icon.
-What are the functionalities of those icons we will see in the :ref:`Setting a processing scheme` part.
+On top there is a blue "stripe" with the name of the application, a "+" and a "gearbox" icon.
+What are the functionalities of those icons we will see in the :ref:`Processing schemes` part.

-Next is the **Constellation status** header and the information below of it shows you what GNSS constellations and how many satellites are used to compute PVT.
+Next is the **Constellation status** header and the information below that shows what GNSS constellations and how many satellites are used to compute PVT.
 In the GIF above we can see that a combination of Galileo+GPS, GPS only and Galileo only are considered in the algorithms.
 Moreover, you can notice that not all *Visible* satellites are being *Used* in the calculations.
-The reason behind this is exaplined in a dedicated chapter of this documentation called :ref:`Android GNSS raw measurements`.
+The reason behind this is explained in a dedicated chapter of this documentation called :ref:`Android GNSS raw measurements`.
 Shortly, it is because not all obtained pseudoranges pass a criteria that would allow them to be used in the PVT estimation.

 Below the header called **Calculation results** are the results of the PVT estimators (EKF for this particular example) in terms of: latitude ( *Lat* ), longitude ( *Lon* ), altitude ( *Alt* ) and the receiver's clock bias ( *C.bias* ).
 The UI allows it's user to make some interesting analysis and to gain some intuitions about the importance of the number of the used satellites in PVT.
 As example, because there are only 3 Galileo satellites used in the EKF we do expect the estimations of the unknowns to be degraded, which is the case.

 And lastly, the *START RAW LOG* allows the logging of the Android GNSS raw measurements in the exact same format as the Google's Application `GNSS Logger`_.
-This feature allows you also to do analyze your data in post-processing!
+This feature allows you also to analyze your data in post-processing!

-To get to the next view just swipe from right to left.
+To get to the next view swipe from right to left.

 Satellite signal strength